-Recently, he has been seeking out physical sensory input more and more (known as stimming).
+Recently, Sam has been seeking out physical sensory input more and more (known as stimming).
 He has always rocked back and forth, and has been jumping and flapping for several months too – none of these stims bother me.
-They make Sam happy, and that makes them ok in my book.
+They make Sam happy, so that makes them ok in my book.

 Recently, Sam’s been eating a lot of things which aren’t meant to be eaten.
 Plastic, paper and plants are his favourites.
 This is very worrying, and means we can’t really take our eyes off him.